 menschsein.ai is a personalist research artefact in three layers:

-- A formal description-logic ontology developed by the author over the past decade, encoding the foundation (capacity for truth) and the four faculties as a coherent axiom system.
+- A formal ontology developed by the author over the past decade, encoding the foundation (capacity for truth) and the four faculties as a coherent, machine-checkable system.
 The ontology source is held privately as a long-term scholarly research instrument; the substantive results derived from it are made public through the conceptual layer at

-menschsein.ai, peer-reviewed articles, and forthcoming monographs. - 254 networked concept pages, generated from the ontology and extended with philosophical commentary and source apparatus.
-The six concept pages most relevant to the AI-personhood question are translated into English.
+menschsein.ai, peer-reviewed articles, and forthcoming monographs. - 364 networked concept pages, generated from the ontology and extended with philosophical commentary and source apparatus.
+All concept pages are available in English (see the Concepts Overview).

 The substantive philosophical contribution is a categorical, non-gradualist account of what makes human intelligence unique: the capacity for truth as foundation, and four faculties unfolding from it — understanding and insight; reasoned ethical judgement; assumption of responsibility; affective value-response (Hildebrand’s the heart as third spiritual centre).

-The following six concept pages encode the substantive AI-personhood argument:
+All 364 concept pages are available via the Concepts Overview.
+The following six encode the substantive AI-personhood argument:

 - Conception of Intelligence — six traditions of the determination of intelligence as a definitional family